 Any change in your home address after you have completed the application form must be notified to the Admissions Section and supported by documentary evidence.
 Similarly, if you are unsuccessful in your application for your preferred school(s) and subsequently move address, you should notify the Admissions Section as this may affect your child’s position on the waiting-list(s).

-*The Governing Body used its tie break to decide which applicants would be allocated under criterion 6 and the 60th place was allocated to a child who lived 0.338 miles from the school.
+60th place allocated to a child who lived 0.548 miles from the school.

 During the normal admissions round, if a place is refused because the school is oversubscribed your child’s name will automatically be placed on the waiting list.
 The waiting list will be kept in priority order according to the oversubscription criteria and not on the date on which applications were received.
 If a place becomes available within the admission number, the child whose name is at the top of the list will be offered a place.